Pebbles, Volume 10 (1980 album): Notes on the tracks

 The Five Americans are known for their hit song "Western Union".
 The Ides of March had a quite different hit song several years after this track was recorded called "Vehicle" (referred to on the liner notes of this album as a "horn dirge").
 The marvelous cover of "The Train Kept A-Rollin'" by Steve Walker & the Bold is played much faster than most other recordings of this classic.
-The same band, but this time called The Bold is also included on Pebbles, Volume 9.
+The same band, but this time called The Bold is also included in Pebbles, Volume 9.
 The Ugly Ducklings are one of several Canadian bands whose songs are sprinkled on the albums in the Pebbles series.
 "Primitive" was covered by the Cramps and is included on the Nuggets box set as well as the Born Bad series (Songs the Cramps Taught Us).
 Gary Duncan and Greg Elmore of the Brogues later became members of Quicksilver Messenger Service.
 Guitarist Bob Webber of the Moonrakers founded Sugarloaf with Jerry Corbetta, who brought in drummer Robert MacVittie and rhythm guitarist Veeder Van Dorn III from this band as well.